eyeseast/dc-gis-data/README.md

 DC GIS Data
 ===========

 This directory contains boundary information (shapefiles) for the Washington, DC, metro area, including parts of Maryland and Virginia.
-All data comes from the [DC Office of the Chief Technology Officer](http://data.dc.gov), unless otherwise indicated.
+Also included is a definitions.py file for use with the [TribApps Boundary Service API][1].
+All data comes from the [DC Office of the Chief Technology Officer][2], unless otherwise indicated.

+ [1]: https://github.com/newsapps/boundaryservice "TribApps Boundary Service on GitHub"
+ [2]: http://data.dc.gov "DC Office of the Chief Technology Officer"

 **Included boundaries:**